Hakone Free Pass Now Available Online

 The Hakone Free Pass is now available to purchase online!
 With the Hakone Free Pass, try the famous hot spring resorts at the foot of Mount Fuji from Tokyo, and enjoy unlimited travel for two days while saving money.

 Japan Experience started selling the Hakone Free Pass from May 30th, 2017, making it available for purchase for the first time outside of Asia.
-This Pass offers unlimited travel to and around the Hakone area, known for its onsen, museums, and incredible view of Mount Fuji from Lake Ashi.
+This Pass offers unlimited travel to and around the Hakone area, known for its onsen, museums, and the incredible view of Mount Fuji from Lake Ashi.

 An area to explore

-No less than eight means of transportation are covered by the pass allowing you to explore the most beautiful sights of Hakone.
+No less than eight types of transportation are covered by the pass allowing you to explore the most beautiful sights of Hakone.
 From Tokyo, get on the Odakyu line from JR Shinjuku station to Odawara, a few kilometers from Hakone.
 From there, the whole area is yours to explore.
 You'll have unlimited travel on the following:

 - Trains from the Hakone Tozan Line, from Odawara to Gora via Hakone Yumoto;